awslabs/aws-sdk-ios-samples/S3_WIF_PersonalFileStore/README.md

 5. Enter the following as your **Bundle ID**: `com.amazon.aws.demo.s3personalfilestore.S3PersonalFileStore`.
     ![](images/iOS_Bundle_ID.png)

+###2.
+Create the AWS Resources

+You can **automate** the creation of AWS Resources or create them **manually**. **Skip** to step 3 for creating the resources **manually**.

+[AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home) can be used to **automate** the creation and deletion of the resources specified in steps 3 and 4.

+1. Follow the [instructions](https://mobile.awsblog.com/post/Tx3ILZHIKNTQQ83/Simplify-Web-Identity-Federation-Setup-with-AWS-CloudFormation) on how to use [CloudFormation](https://console.aws.amazon.com/cloudformation/home) for Web Identity Federation setup for this app.
+2. Once the stack is created **succesfully** you will get the S3 Bucket Name and User Role ARN required in later steps. **Skip to step 5**.

-### 2. Create an Amazon S3 bucket to use for the sample.
+### 3. Create an Amazon S3 bucket to use for the sample.

+**Skip to step 5 if you have already created S3 bucket and user role using the instructions in step 2.**

 Using the [AWS Management Console](https://console.aws.amazon.com/s3/home), create a **new** Amazon S3 bucket for testing with this sample.
 The name you choose for the bucket is necessary for a number of steps to follow.

-### 3. Create your Role for web identity federation
+### 4. Create your Role for web identity federation

 1. Visit the [AWS Management Console](https://console.aws.amazon.com/iam/home) to create a **new** role.
     ![](images/Create_New_Role.png)